Timeline: Riots in Britain

-Prime Minister David Cameron is under growing pressure to abandon plans to cut police funding, after the worst looting and rioting in decades hit cities across England.
+Prime Minister David Cameron vowed to adopt a zero tolerance crime strategy after four nights of looting and arson hit cities across England.

 Following are some of the key events during the violence: